Krauss-Maffei Transurban: GO-Urban

 When Toronto announced its GO-Urban system in 1972, there was enormous interest on the part of industry, who were all clamouring to win a contract and thereby be the first to be able to offer an operational system to future customers.
-Unlike the Heidelberg system, GO-Urban featured three major lines covering the entire Toronto area as well as neighboring cities and providing service to the distant Malton Airport.
-Eighteen proposals were sent in for the Phase I selection process, including all of the major US developments, several European designs, and the locally designed system from Hawker-Siddeley Canada.
+Unlike the small Heidelberg system, GO-Urban featured three major lines covering the entire Toronto area as well as neighboring cities and providing service to the distant Malton Airport.
+Eighteen proposals were sent in for the Phase I selection process, including all of the major US developments, several European designs, and the Minitram system from Hawker-Siddeley Canada.
 Most of these were rubber-wheeled systems, but there were several hovercraft, along with the maglevs from Krauss-Maffei and the US ROMAG.

 The initial selection left fourteen systems under consideration, then nine for the year-long detailed inspection.
 All but three were left after that process.
 Ford's ACT system was the least-advanced of the selectees, based on a 20-person rubber-wheeled vehicle.
 Its primary point of interest was that it used a single track for most rights of way, with smaller double-tracked areas allowing vehicles to pass each other.
 Hawker-Siddeley's entry also survived.
 It was based on smaller vehicles that switched onto separate lines at the stations, allowing other traffic to pass by at full speed.
-Like the Transurban, trains could be connected and disconnected on the fly.
+Like the Transurban, sets of cars could be connected and disconnected on the fly to form larger trains to increase capacity in denser areas.

 Krauss-Maffei's system immediately caught the interest of the selection board.
 It had a number of advantages over the competition due to its use of a maglev and linear induction motor.
 The drive system had no physical contact between the train and "rails", so snow and ice would not affect its operations in the winter.
 Since it was expected to be almost silent in operation, the routes could be slotted into subdivisions close to houses (a major issue with most elevated railways).